jeltechnologies/sheetmusic/README.md

 ![geoservice-ui](https://github.com/jeltechnologies/geoservices/assets/153366704/d64a41e8-b9ae-4841-bfa3-060d8a43c5c6)

 ## Accuracy
 The accuracy of the service varies per country.
 The accuracy is excellent in North America, China and  most European countries.
-There are exceptions, for example for Sweden, the accuracy is less good, because there is less quality open data available.
+There are exceptions.
+For example the accuracy is less good in Sweden, because there is less quality open data available.

 # Installation and configuration
 To run the geoservice you will need: